Flemingdon Park: History

+In 1977, the Report of the Royal Commission on Metropolitan Toronto recommended that Flemingdon Park be removed from the Borough of North York, and added to the Borough of East York, but the Ontario government did not implement the change.
+Two decades later, East York Council's proposal to take over Flemingdon Park, in response to the Report of the GTA Task Force, was declined by the province.

 Like many communities with a significant public housing component, Flemingdon Park has gained a reputation as a working-class community.
 New development has come, directed at higher-income residents, built mostly along the Don River ravines on the edges of Flemingdon Park.
 In 2000, this included the addition of a new section of middle-class single and semi-detached housing, and a luxury condominium apartment called "Tribeca", converted from an office building that was originally part of the Foresters complex, along the community's north side.
 Townhomes were along the community's east border, in a narrow strip between the Don Valley Parkway and the Don River (east), overlooking the Don Valley, located next to Flemingdon Park Golf Club.

-In July 2006, 17-year-old Omar Wellington was beaten and murdered by a couple of young men.
-This rattled the neighbourhood's residents.

-Rochefort Drive has been subject to a number of gang-related shootings and stabbings, instilling fear on residents that live on the low-income block, as well as neighbouring homes and commercial buildings on Ferrand Drive.

 A new condo development called Sonic consists of two high-rise buildings of 28 and 30 storeys in height and also includes four-storey townhomes.
 Due to the development's proximity to Rochefort Drive, which is a low-income block of Flemingdon Park south of the condominiums, it has made the purchase of Sonic suites undesirable.

-The Line 5 Eglinton, a light rapid transit line, is expected to open in 2024 with three stops in Flemingdon Park.
-It will connect the neighbourhood to the Line 1 Yonge–University subway and to Scarborough Town Centre.
+The Line 5 Eglinton, a light rapid transit line, opened in 2026 with three stops in Flemingdon Park.
+It connects the neighbourhood to the Line 1 Yonge–University subway and to Scarborough Town Centre.
 Plans are being made for a large land development at the 24-hectare former Celestica site at Don Mills Road and Eglinton Avenue to house thousands of people in eight condo towers, and open new offices and shops.

-On October 12, 2021, Metrolinx unveiled the interior design of the Don Valley station, located at Don Mills and Eglinton as part of the Line 5 Eglinton Crosstown Line.
-Anne-Marie Atkins, Strategic Communications Representative of Metrolinx, said the station is "90 percent complete".
-The station features a main concourse, as well as an underground concourse with red tiling at platform level.